-We are a group of concerned citizens working on a range of democratic reforms relating to money in politics, voting access, government transparency and ethics, and ranked choice voting.
+We are a group of concerned citizens working on a range of democratic reforms relating to money in politics, voting access, fair representation, and alternative voting methods such as Ranked Choice Voting.
 We lobby these issues by testifying before the Washington State Legislature on behalf of our members, as well as through public events and workshops.

 In 2018, 2019 & 2020, Fix Democracy First and the League of Women Voters of WA have hosted annual Democracy Lobby Days in Olympia, WA.
 The event, averaging 150 people at each, lobbies for pro-democracy legislation in Washington State.
 Our next Democracy Lobby Day is scheduled for February 16, 2021 in Olympia, WA.